-- if using a portfolio and a logical structure will assist here.
-Remember even if a portfolio is not formally assessed, but reviewed, the independent assessor uses this review to inform their questions - This is your opportunity as an apprentice to describe your best examples of evidence that are relevant to the KSBs being assessed - don't waste time covering KSBs that are covered by another assessment method - Use real examples of situations, the independent assessor wants to know what you did, not what you would do.
+- Make sure if you have notes or a portfolio, you are familiar with the content and know how to quickly find information, accurate referencing if using a portfolio and a logical structure will assist here.
+Remember even if a portfolio is not formally assessed, but reviewed, the independent assessor uses this review to inform their questions - This is your opportunity as an apprentice to describe your best examples of evidence that are relevant to the KSBs being assessed don't waste time covering KSBs that are covered by another assessment method - Use real examples of situations, the independent assessor wants to know what you did, not what you would do.
 Do not use work examples that pre-date your apprenticeship start date, as such currency and provides challenges for validation - The PD is all about you the apprentice, use the pronouns 'I' and 'me', as opposed to 'we' and 'us'.
-The independent assessor understands you work as part of a team or unit and that using the collective can be natural conversation, but they need to be sure of what you did - Listen to the independent assessor's questions, if you are asked to give on example, give one example.
+The independent assessor understands you work as part of a team or unit and that using the collective can be natural conversation, but they need to be sure of what you did - Listen to the independent assessor's questions, if you are asked to give one example, give one example.
 If you don't understand the question, let the independent assessor know.
-Don't be rushed into making a response, take your time, if you need to refer to your notes or portfolio or other evidence do so - PDs are asking for examples of what you did, so state what you did, what the impact of your actions were on you, your team, the business and the results of your actions and any reflections you have because of what took place - Don't panic or get frustrated if you don't think you have given a great response, the independent assessor will typically ask you (within specified timescales) if you have anything else to share with them - Listen to prompts (the independent assessor cannot provide many) but for example if you use 'we', they may well ask you to say what you did and use 'I' - Many assessment plans mean the independent assessor must ask questions that will address pass and distinction grades, if you don't answer a question that well, it does not necessarily mean you have failed the assessment - Timings are key, many assessment plans will allow a specified extra time for questions, but if you answer all the questions in less time than specified you will be required to sit the assessment out until the minimum time is met - ➤ If an employer presence is required in a PD, make sure they can attend, if they are not available the chances are the assessment will have to be rescheduled - ➤ Practice the PD on-programme, making sure the agenda is aligned to the relevant KSBs and if the assessment is remote undertake the PD in this fashion
+Don't be rushed into making a response, take your time, if you need to refer to your notes or portfolio or other evidence do so - PDs are asking for examples of what you did, so state what you did, what the impact of your actions were on you, your team, the business and the results of your actions and any reflections you have because of what took place - Don't panic or get frustrated if you don't think you have given a great response, the independent assessor will typically ask you (within specified timescales) if you have anything else to share with them - Listen to prompts (the independent assessor cannot provide many) but for example if you use 'we', they may well ask you to say what you did and use 'I' - Many assessment plans mean the independent assessor must ask questions that will address pass and distinction grades, if you don't answer a question that well, it does not necessarily mean you have failed the assessment - Timings are key, many assessment plans will allow a specified extra time for questions, but if you answer all the questions in less time than specified you will be required to sit the assessment out until the minimum time is met - ➤ If an employer presence is required in a PD, make sure they can attend, if they are not available the chances are the assessment will have to be rescheduled - Practice the PD on-programme, making sure the agenda is aligned to the relevant KSBs and if the assessment is remote - undertake the PD in this fashion